owenvoke/arionum-documentation/docs/mining.md

 # Mining

-A definitive list of miners for Arionum.
+A list of available miners for Arionum.

 ## CPU Miners